ietf-wg-privacypass/base-drafts/draft-davidson-pp-architecture.md

 short, Servers may be configured to provide symmetric issuance and redemption with clients.
-While some Servers may be configured as proxies that accept Privacy Pass data and send it to another Server that actually processes issuance and/or redemption data.
+While some Servers may be configured as proxies that accept Privacy Pass data and send it to another Server that actually processes issuance or redemption data.
 Finally, we also consider instances of the protocol that may permit public verification.

 The intention with providing each of these running modes is to cover the